In my work as a shaman I have come across many couples trying to conceive and some women who find themselves with an unwanted pregnancy.

 Let the vertebrae in your spine unwind.
 Conscious yawning is a Tibetan Practice that allows bringing a lot of oxygen into the body and helps lubricate the spinal fluid.

-Let go… Breathe the release… Try treating yourself with mercy and loving-kindness.
+Let go… try yawning… Breathe the release… Try treating yourself with mercy and loving-kindness.
 Move your attention to your chest, to your lungs and heart and the other organs contained within your chest.
-Let these areas relax and let go… Let the gentle rise and fall of your chest bring loving and soothing energy to some of your more conflicting emotions.
+Let these areas relax and let go… Let the gentle rise and fall of your chest bring loving and soothing energy to some of your more conflicted emotions.

 Breathe and let go.